Innovative career fair connects student spouses/partners with HR reps

 By Sally Kral

-The event attracted 35 participants interested in working at Cornell while their spouse or partner gets a degree.
-After completing a questionnaire to match interests and backgrounds with appropriate units on campus and in the local community, the students arrived at the Big Red Barn eager to meet human resources representatives from Cornell.
+The event attracted 35 participants interested in working at Cornell while their spouses or partners get degrees.
+After completing a questionnaire to match interests and backgrounds with appropriate units on campus and in the local community, the participants arrived at the Big Red Barn eager to meet human resources representatives from Cornell.

 For Christian, who holds a BS in industrial engineering, the career fair helped him, “get in touch with key people in the human resources department as well as in the different schools within the university.
 They showed me various open positions that suited my background and experience."

-Organized through a partnership with the Students with Families Advisory Committee, Cornell Office of Human Resources, Tompkins Workforce, and the Graduate School Office of Student Life, the Career Fair was designed to facilitate connections between our student partner and spouse community with Cornell human resources representatives.
+Organized through a partnership with the Students with Families Advisory Committee, Cornell Office of Human Resources, Tompkins Workforce, and the Graduate School Office of Student Life, the Career Fair was designed to facilitate connections between Cornell’s student partner and spouse community and Cornell human resources representatives.